News

 Athletes bring teamwork, competition to neurosurgery

 High performance athletes are attracted to careers in the Department of Neurosurgery at Washington University School of Medicine, according to a recent survey.
-Our neurosurgery team of 167 includes eight former collegiate athletes.
+Our neurosurgery team of 167 includes multiple former collegiate athletes.
 Coincidence?
 We don’t think so.

 Drive, discipline, and teamwork are all required of members of our department, according to Chair Greg Zipfel, MD.
 These are many of the same qualities required of competitive athletes.